Lukas7759/Lukas7759/README.md

 English:

 👋 Hi, I'm Bazyli, a 16-year-old living in Poland for 13 years, originally from Ternopil.
 I'm passionate about HTML and creating websites using no-code tools.
 I've recently finished a course in python and pygame. 🐍
-I also like creating graphics on pixabay
+I also like creating graphics on pixabay and mixed music on audio.com

 🚀 I enjoy listening to music across all genres while coding.
 On a daily basis, I use a MacBook Air 2014 macOS Catalina, an iPhone 8+, and an iPad Air 2.